akpaevj/dashboard/README.md

 ### Installation:
 Just follow Redmine plugin installation steps (it doesn't require migration step)

+### Customization:
+This plugin provides some options to custom displaying of the dashboard:
+1. Enable/disable displaying of "closed" statuses and issues
+2. Enable/disable minimizing of "closed" issues (if they are enabled)
+3. Colors of statuses and projects

 ### Notes:
 *if you want to change Redmine root page to this dashboard, you should replace string*
 ```ruby